hansenwebco/MameLaunch/README.md

 https://www.youtube.com/watch?v=ZlNFsc7BAj4

 The majority of the code can be found in the Recsoures/UI folder and is pretty straight forward JavaScript and CSS.

+The application does support basic USB controls but it has not been fleshed out yet to make it easily configurable.